cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system virtual cluster.

 - When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system virtual cluster.
 To configure a cluster setting that is scoped to the virtual cluster, you must have the `admin` role on the virtual cluster, and you must connect to the virtual cluster before configuring the setting.
 The majority of cluster settings are scoped to the virtual cluster and are visible only when connected to the virtual cluster.
 - When a cluster setting is scoped to the system virtual cluster, it effects the entire storage cluster.
 To configure a cluster setting that is scoped to the system virtual cluster, you must have the `admin` role on the system virtual cluster, and you must connect to the system virtual cluster before configuring the setting.
+For example, the cluster setting `admission.disk_bandwidth_tokens.elastic.enabled` is scoped to the system virtual cluster.
 - When a cluster setting is system-visible, it can be set only from the system virtual cluster but can be queried from any virtual cluster.
-For example, virtual cluster can query a system-visible cluster setting's value to help adapt to the storage cluster's configuration.
+For example, a virtual cluster can query a system-visible cluster setting's value, such as `storage.max_sync_duration`, to help adapt to the storage cluster's configuration.

 For more details, including the scope of each cluster setting, refer to [Cluster Setting Scopes with Cluster Virtualization enabled]({% link {{ page.version.version }}/cluster-virtualization-setting-scopes.md %}).